Insurance For Department Stores

 Commercial Package Policy

-Inland Marine or Ocean or Wet Marine are both considered Cargo coverage, one protects your goods when they are in transit by land and the other by water.
+Inland Marine or Ocean Marine provide coverage for goods in transit.
+One protects your goods when they are transported over land and the other covers goods transported by water.
 This insurance is a must for a department store considering the high values of goods shipped in this type of business.
-In the event of conveyance upset, damage to your goods in transit, you should have this type of coverage in your insurance program.
+In the event of conveyance upset or other insured perils causing damage to your goods in transit, you will be glad you have this type of coverage in your insurance portfolio.

 Commercial Auto Insurance Policy